 - Identify any unique types of freight that originate in your state or region.

 - Ask yourself if your unique trucking background and expertise provide you with rare knowledge not easily found in the trucking industry.

 - You may have informally helped friends move their freight.
 Do others have a similar need?

 Whatever niche you choose, don’t make the mistake of trying to be the right fit for every client.

-Marketing directly to the businesses that need your area of expertise will deliver the best results.
+Marketing directly to the businesses that need your expertise will deliver the best results.

 You may be an experienced trucker, but you may need special training to deliver the best possible service depending on the trucking business model you select.
-So, take advantage of opportunities to improve your skillset – even if you’re an expert in your field.
+So, take advantage of opportunities to improve your skillset – even if you’re an expert.

 Define your services

 Choose your trucking business model

 The experts at CDL Life (the largest online community of truck drivers in the U.S.) outline these five types of trucking business models: